 The water was wavy and slightly murky, like home.
 As I walked along the pier and saw the young families fishing, I could have been at home.
 Until I turned to see the resort.

-A Bone to Pick with Charleston SC
+A Bone to Pick with Charleston

 I was so impressed as I bussed down the East Coast and discovered the bus stations always seemed to be in close proximity to public transit.
 Until Charleston.
 For a city constantly found in lists of America’s best, I expected more from a transport hub.
 Fortunately my couchsurfing host picked me up and dropped me off, because Charleston’s depot is in the middle of nowhere.